Finsler Geometry, Spacetime & Gravity -- From Metrizability of Berwald Spaces to Exact Vacuum Solutions in Finsler

 with $m\neq 1$, denote $x^1 = x$ and $x^2 = y$ and set

-Then $\beta=\D u$ is null and it follows from \Cref{theorem:main} that $F$ is not locally metrizable, hence $F$ satisfies condition (i).
+Then $\beta=\D u$ is null and it follows from the proof of \Cref{theorem:main} that $F$ is not locally metrizable, hence $F$ satisfies condition (i).
 On the other hand, it follows from the results in \cite{Fuster:2018djw} that $F$ is Ricci-flat.
 This shows that Ricci-flat $m$-Kropina spaces satisfying (i) do exist. \end{ex}